 The upgrade process performs the same checks.

-To check your repository for compatibility, before upgrading, use the MySQL Enterprise Service Manager configuration utility.
+To check your repository for compatibility, before upgrading, use MySQL Enterprise Service Manager configuration utility.
 For more information, see Section 10.1, “Service Manager Configuration Utilities”.